SWAROOPNC/Aisle-Data-Analyst-Assignment-SWAROOP-N-C/README.md

 # Aisle-Data-Analyst-Assignment-SWAROOP-N-C

-FIles Description : It contains below files in Description in Zip
+FIles Description : It contains below files in Description

 # Q1&Q2.ipynb
 - this contain Solutions to both questions in a single ipynb file with Output screenshots and more details  ( I prefer evaluation based on this file )